Women in the war in Donbas: Women in the military

 The war has seen a significant increase in the number of women serving in the Ukrainian military, with several positions that had been reserved for men only being opened up to women.
-By 2016, 8,5% of the Ukrainian military were women and by March 2021, the number had risen to over 15%.
+By 2016, 8.5 percent of the Ukrainian military were women and by March 2021, the percentage of women in the Armed Forces had risen to 22.8 percent, 15.5% of them described by the Ukrainian Ministry of Defence as "service-personnel".

 The Ukrainian Center for Drone Intelligence, which builds drones for the Ukrainian army and provides training courses for drone warfare, was founded by Maria Berlinska, who had volunteered to serve on the front after graduating from university.

 A number of women soldiers have achieved high levels of public prominence during the war.
 Nadiya Savchenko, a fighter pilot who volunteered for the Aidar Battalion after her regular battalion was not deployed to the front, was named a Hero of Ukraine and elected to the Ukrainian Parliament after being captured by the Luhansk People's Republic.

 Women have also featured in military propaganda in the war.
 In May 2014, Donetsk People's Republic Defence Minister Igor Girkin posted an online video calling for recruits, stating that "if men are not capable of this, we will have to call on women."
 In March 2015, on International Women's Day, the DNR held a propaganda beauty pageant featuring all female soldiers.

 In their 2019 book Insurgent Women: Female Combatants in Civil Wars authors Darden, Henshaw and Szekely, while confirming the combat role of women in several Ukrainian and pro-Russian armed forces and militias as medics, drivers, sentries or on patrol, say that their participation in the first line of action, particularly as snipers, has been usually overstated by the media, or at least hard to verify.
 They distinguish female combatants by their motivation to become involved in the war.
 On the Ukrainian side, women were strongly moved by Ukrainian nationalism, while their pro-Russian counterpart fought for more personal reasons, like defending their families or homes.
 According to these authors, Ukrainian female soldiers actively chose "to go to the front.
 Those on the separatist side feel that the front came to them".

+Women have played vital roles in Ukraine’s Armed Forces since the start of the war in Donbas.
+While initially barred from combat positions, many women joined volunteer battalions and served unofficially on the frontlines.
+These women took on roles as snipers, medics, artillery operators, and infantry soldiers, despite not being formally recognized in such positions at the time.

+By 2023, official data from the Ministry of Defence of Ukraine reported that over 68,000 women were serving in the Armed Forces, with around 5,000 in commanding positions.
+This growing presence is partly the result of activism and public pressure sparked by projects such as Invisible Battalion, which highlighted the discrepancy between women’s contributions and their formal recognition in the military structure.